entando/entando-docs/vuepress/docs/v6.3.2/docs/curate/ecr-bundle-details.md

       </html>

 ## Page
 This descriptor enables a page to be created and published via a bundle.
 Page status can be `published` or `draft`.
-The widget section can be used to fully configure a page layout.
+The Widget section can be used to fully configure a page layout.

+Groups in a page descriptor are configured by `ownerGroup` and `joinGroups`.
+The `ownerGroup` property assigns the group of users who can manage the entity in the AppBuilder.
+The `joinGroups` property defines who can view or access the entity.
+A group designation of "free" signifies a public entity.

-**Page descriptor.yaml.**
+**Page descriptor.yaml**

     code: dashboard
     parentCode: homepage